Department of Anthropology

 Anthropology's strengths historically derive from a synergy between these four fields.
 A rigorous program of anthropological study also reinforces transferable skills such as writing and critical analysis.
 Training in the theoretical and methodological aspects of the discipline gives students the intellectual skills necessary to identify and solve real-world problems -- an especially important consideration given the increasing use of cultural anthropology's central method, ethnography, in the business environment.
 Most important, a Bachelor of Arts in Anthropology introduces students to specific instances of cultural and biological diversity that prepare them for an ever more differentiated and culturally complex workplace.

 A minimum of 33 credits is required, with a minimum grade of C- in all anthropology coursework.
 No course can be taken pass/fail.

 All anthropology majors must have completed the following courses, or their equivalent with a C- or better:

 Students must also complete one 300 or 400 level course in each of the four subdisciplines:

 In addition to these course, students must take 6 additional credits of elective anthropology courses selected from the subdisciplines that interest them the most.

 Students must take two "M" (Writing in the Major) courses.
-Three anthropology writing in the major courses are currently being taught in Vancouver:
+Two anthropology writing in the major courses are currently being taught in Vancouver:

-Candidates for the Bachelor of Arts Anthropology must fulfill General Education Requirements and College of Liberal Arts Requirements as described in the University catalog.
-Students entering with a transferable AA degree must complete outstanding College requirements, as well as any other University requirements over and above the lower division General Education Requirements automatically fulfilled by the transfer AA degree.
+Candidates for the Bachelor of Arts Anthropology must fulfill UCORE and College of Arts and Sciences requirements as described in the University catalog.
+Students entering with a transferable AA degree must complete outstanding College requirements, as well as any other University requirements over and above the UCORE and CAS Requirements automatically fulfilled by the transfer AA degree.